-The only guaranteed way to prevent backcountry accidents is to never go outside.
-But, for avid outdoorsmen, that’s no way to live.
-The best solution is to pack the emergency gear that will prepare you for nearly every potential situation.
-Thankfully, almost a century ago, The Mountaineers, a climbing and outdoor club, thought to make a checklist for just that reason.
-As its name implies, The 10 Essentials is a brief list of the types of gear that every adventurer should pack for the backcountry.
+Never taking a step outside is the only guaranteed way to prevent backcountry accidents.
+However, for avid outdoorsmen, that’s no way to live.
+The best solution?
+Pack the emergency gear that will prepare you for almost every imaginable situation.
+Thankfully, The Mountaineers, a climbing and outdoor club, thought to make a checklist for just that reason, although it was made almost a century ago.
+As its name implies, The 10 Essentials is a brief list of the types of outdoor gear and equipment that every adventurer should pack for the backcountry.
 No matter how far you’re trekking or how long you’re planning to be offline, this is the critical gear you need to survive.

 The Mountaineers’ original checklist has been updated since it was first written in the 1930s.
 Here, we present our slightly modified version with all the essentials a modern outdoorsmen needs in the backcountry:

 - Navigation: Map and compass